puppeteer/puppeteer/docs/api/index.md

 Device request prompts let you respond to the page requesting for a device through an API like WebBluetooth.

+**Remarks:**

+`DeviceRequestPrompt` instances are returned via the [Page.waitForDevicePrompt()](./puppeteer.page.waitfordeviceprompt.md) method.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `DeviceRequestPrompt` class.

 </td></tr>
 <tr><td>